Mimicking an It\^{o} process by a solution of a stochastic differential equation: Main result

+and such that for each $t\geq0$, the distribution of $\Zhat_t$ under $\Phat$ agrees with the distribution of $Z_t$ under $\P$. \end{theorem}

-Although both $Y$ in (\ref{2.10}) \gbmarginpar{Removing your marginpar above ``Although'' changes the page breaks on this page, but not the next page.} and $\Yhat$ in (\ref{2.14}) are $d$-dimensional processes, the ``state'' $\Zhat$ of the system in (\ref{2.14}) can be of a much lower dimension that the state process needed to describe (\ref{2.10}).
+Although both $Y$ in (\ref{2.10}) and $\Yhat$ in (\ref{2.14}) are $d$-dimensional processes, the ``state'' $\Zhat$ of the system in (\ref{2.14}) can be of a much lower dimension than the state process needed to describe (\ref{2.10}).
 In (\ref{2.10}) the processes $b$ and $\sigma$ are typically given by stochastic differential equations driven by additional Brownian motions not mentioned in the statement of the theorem.
 The process $\Zhat$ is typically the process $\Yhat$ itself augmented by some functional of the path of $\Yhat$.
 We give examples below.
 Indeed, the remainder of this section illustrates the applications of Theorem \ref{T2.4}.
 In this section we also show by example that (\ref{2.14}) can have multiple solutions and discuss conditions that guarantee uniqueness.
-The subsequent sections are devoted to the proof of Theorem \ref{T2.4}.
+The subsequent sections are devoted to the proof of Theorem~\ref{T2.4}.